 Humidity System and Hygroscopic Growth

-The humidifier is an annular design consisting of a counterflow water stream around a water vapor permeable membrane stretched on a wire mesh tube.
-The aerosol air stream flows thru the wire mesh tube.
+The humidifier is an annular design consisting of a counterflow water stream around a water vapor permeable membrane.
+In earlier versions of the humidifier this membrane was stretched on a wire mesh tube.
+Newer iterations of the humidifier utilize a semi-rigid, shape-maintaining membrane, eliminating the need for the wire mesh.
+The aerosol air stream flows thru the membrane.
 The controlled temperature of the water determines the relative humidity to which the air stream is exposed.
+A detailed description of the most recent version of the humidifier can be downloaded here (pdf file)

 The humidified nephelometer system allows us to look at the value of light scattering as a function of relative humidity (RH).
 To be able to compare how this indicator of hygroscopic growth changes for different types of aerosol (e.g., dust, smoke, sea salt, or pollution) we normalize the wet scattering using the scattering at low humidity to derive the dimensionless parameter 'f(RH)'.
 We define f(RH) as the ratio of light scattering at 85% humidity to the scattering at relative humidities < 40%.
 (Other research groups use slightly different values relative humidity in their definitions of f(RH).
 Some examples of how f(RH) changes as a function of humidity are available for Bondville and Southern Great Plains (scroll down to hygroscopic growth section).